johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed functions are the only type of function or property that is "cross-actor" (see [cross-actor references and Sendable types](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md#cross-actor-references-and-sendable-types) in the actors proposal) callable on a distributed actor type.

 A distributed function can only be declared in the context of a distributed actor.
-Attempting to define one outside of one will result in a compile time error:
+Attempts to define a distributed function outside of a distributed actor will result in a compile time error:

 ```swift
 struct SomeNotActorStruct {